clusternet/clusternet/README.md

 private cloud, hybrid cloud, or at the edge, Clusternet lets you manage/visit them all as if they were running locally.
 This also help eliminate the need to juggle different management tools for each cluster.

+**Clusternet can also help deploy and coordinate applications to multiple clusters from a single set of APIs in a hosting cluster.**

 Clusternet will help setup network tunnels in a configurable way, when your clusters are running in a VPC network, at the edge, or behind a firewall.